tim241/TimsIRCBot-old/README.md

 <br />
 ![alt tag](https://raw.githubusercontent.com/tim241/TimsIRCBot/master/pictures/tutorial/5.PNG) <br />
 <br />
-The third  question is which unickname you want to have, if you want to have Tim241 for example type: "Tim241" <br />
+The third  question is which nickname you want to have, if you want to have Tim241 for example type: "Tim241" <br />
 <br />
 ![alt tag](https://raw.githubusercontent.com/tim241/TimsIRCBot/master/pictures/tutorial/6.PNG) <br />
 <br />